What is WebP?

 WebP is not curently supported by as many software platforms and browsers as other image formats.

-WebP the help of other technology e.g. plugins to work on browsers that do not natively support the format, though if the format isn’t supported then the files are shown in a known format e.g JPEG or PNG.
+WebP the help of other technology e.g. plugins to work on browsers that do not natively support the format, though if the format isn’t supported then the files are shown in a known format e.g JPEG and PNG.

 The main use case for WebP would be to convert all your current images to the WebP format.
 This means the image would potentially have been compressed twice which may lead to a very slight loss in quality.
 See this article that I mentioned earlier for more information.